 The last guitar is a fretless Hohner Jazz bass.
 This guitar has great original pickups and that incomparable fretless sound.

-Listen to Malik laying the fretless bass down and the band simmering on this slow blues (Volume on 4 or 10H00 on a clock).
+Listen to Malik laying the fretless bass down and the band simmering

-and that always has to be taken into consideration.
+This was quite a big hall and that always has to be taken into consideration.

 This was probably the only 'blues' we played all night